sanahmuz/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Create file named \*\'Best School\'\*$\?\*\*\*\*\*:) containing Best School text ending by new line Write into file ls_cwd_content n result is ls -la.
-File is overwritten if exists Duplicate last line of iacta file in working dir
+File is overwritten if exists Duplicate last line of iacta file in working dir delete all regular file with .js exte that are in current dir and subfold